lukasmesserschmidt/LoL-Auto-Chat/README.md

 - **Automated Chat Messages**: Sends predefined messages during specific in-game events such as kills or deaths.
 - **Message Presets**: Includes a selection of predefined messages for common scenarios.
 - **Customizable Presets**: Users can create and customize their own message presets according to their preferences.
-- **Console Interface**: Simple and easy-to-use console interface for managing presets and settings.
+- **Console Interface**: Simple console interface for managing presets and settings.

 ## Presets

 ### Default Presets
 - Default Positve
+- Default Toxic
 - Default Pirat
-- Default Storyteller
-- Default Toxic
+- Default Poet

 ### Creating Custom Presets